emacsmirror/hl-prog-extra/readme.rst

    ``face``
       The face to apply as a symbol, a string or a face property list, for example:
       ``'(:background "#666600" :foreground "#FFFFFF")``.

+      May also be a list of faces, see the `Multi-Group Matching`_ example.

    This defaults to matching URL's and email addresses.